Eli112358/Sci-Fi-Novellas/Visions/Volume01/Page001.md

 &nbsp;&nbsp;&nbsp;&nbsp;"Thank you," Forest responded, taking the cloth and applying pressure himself as the assembly line operator checked the stripper, but she had already departed.
 "Go help others, I'll be fine."

 &nbsp;&nbsp;&nbsp;&nbsp;"No, you might have a concussion," Lysander cautioned as the assembly line operator went to help some else a bit farther off.
 "I'll stay with you until the paramedics arrive."

+### Chapter 2: After Math

+&nbsp;&nbsp;&nbsp;&nbsp;Lysander focussed on Forest's forehead and thought of nothing else.
+After about 20 seconds he started to recognize the individual cells.
+As he continued to concentrate, he could identify the various molecules.
+As he examined, he detect some microscopic damage around his brain, some of the membranes anchoring his brain had tiny tears.

+&nbsp;&nbsp;&nbsp;&nbsp;"I'm almost certain you have a concussion," Lysander confirmed.
+The paramedics had arrived and began to help those they could reach first.
+He alerted them, "Hey, I have a concussion over here."

+&nbsp;&nbsp;&nbsp;&nbsp;Two paramedics came over to help and one asked, "how do you know?"

+&nbsp;&nbsp;&nbsp;&nbsp;"I don't know how; I just do," Lysander fibbed.

+&nbsp;&nbsp;&nbsp;&nbsp;"How did you about the crash?"
+Forest asked Lysander as they took him to an ambulance.
+Lysander responed by rubbing his right index finger across his nose.

+&nbsp;&nbsp;&nbsp;&nbsp;Lysander got into an ambulance to get checked out at the hospital.
+He only had a few scrapes and bruises, but nothing serious.
+He was free to home.